ResearcherOne/iot-honeypot/README.md

 # iot-honeypot
 This repository contains a simple honeypot written in Python that will be deployed through Docker on Raspberry Pi.
+This is a proof of concept code and should not be used in production environments.

 # Prerequisities for running pure Python script
 - echo "Follow these steps only if you do not want to proceed with Docker."